privacysandbox/sdk-runtime-samples/Starter-project/README.md

 ### Launch and use the client app

-1. Clone this repository.
-2. Open the project in Android Studio.
+- Open the sample app project in Android Studio.
-3. Ensure your emulator or physical device are set up and running.
-4. Select the `client-app` configuration and run it.
+- Press the Run button to install the SDKs and launch the client app.
+- Click Initialize SDK.
+A toast should show that SDK loaded successfully.
+- Click Show Banner View.
+A banner rendered by the SDK will be displayed.
+If you click it, an Activity customized by the SDK will be launched.

+For more information, read the [documentation](https://privacysandbox.google.com/private-advertising/sdk-runtime).

 ## Debug the sample app

-### Debug the non runtime-enabled code

-The non runtime-enabled code is code that does not run in the SDK Runtime sandbox.
-This code includes the `client-app` and the `runtime-aware-sdk`.
-To debug this code:

-- In Android Studio, set breakpoints in the non runtime-enabled code.
-- Press the Debug button.
-This will launch the client app and attach a debugger to it.
+You can debug your client-side app as usual, but there is one more thing to do if you need to debug code in any of the Runtime-Enabled SDKs.

 ### Debug the runtime-enabled code

-The runtime-enabled code is code that does run in the SDK Runtime sandbox.
-This code includes the `runtime-enabled-sdk`.
-To debug this code:

-- In Android Studio, set breakpoints in the runtime-enabled code.
-- Launch the client app.
-- In the client app, add items to your cart and click the Pay Now button.
-This will start the SDK Runtime process.
+As RE SDKs run in a different process than the test app, you have to configure Android Studio to attach a debugger to the SDK Runtime process.

+Otherwise, breakpoints in any of the RE SDKs won't work, failing silently.

+You can configure Android Studio to attach a debugger to the SDK Runtime process when debugging the app.
+For this, the SDK Runtime process has to be already running.
+If you need to debug the initialization of an RE SDK, and the SDK Runtime process, read the following section.

+To attach a debugger to the SDKRT process, you have to:

-- Click the Run menu > Attach debugger to Android Process.
+- In the Run menu, click **Attach debugger to Android Process**.
+- Select **Show all processes**.
+- Find a process called `<CLIENT_APP_PROCESS>_sdk_sandbox`.
+In this case, it will be called `com.example.privacysandbox.client_sdk_sandbox`.
-- Choose com.example.privacysandbox.client_sdk_sandbox and click OK.
+- Select `com.example.privacysandbox.client_sdk_sandbox`, and click **OK**.

-- Once again, add items to your cart and click the Pay Now button to trigger the runtime-enabled code.
+**Note that** to be able to debug the SDK Runtime process, the client app has to be debuggable.
+Building with the debug variant should suffice.

 ### Debug initialization of the runtime-enable code

-In order to debug the initialization methods in the runtime-enabled code, you will have to start the SDK Runtime process manually.
-To do this:
+Since the previous instructions require the SDK Runtime process to be already running, if you want to debug the initialization method, you'll have to start the app's SDK Runtime process manually first.

-- In Android Studio, set breakpoints in the runtime-enabled code initialization method.
-- Launch the client app.
-- Enter these commands in the terminal to start the SDK Runtime process:
+To start the SDK Runtime process:

+- Ensure the client app is already running.
+- In the terminal, enter the following commands:
 - `adb shell cmd deviceidle tempwhitelist com.example.privacysandbox.client`
 - `adb shell cmd sdk_sandbox start com.example.privacysandbox.client`
-- Click the Run menu > Attach debugger to Android Process.
+- In the **Run** menu, click **Attach debugger to Android Process**.

+Once you have started the SDK Runtime process, will be able to attach a debugger to it, and debug any breakpoints in the initialization method:

-- Choose com.example.privacysandbox.client_sdk_sandbox and click OK.
+- Select `com.example.privacysandbox.client_sdk_sandbox` and click **OK**.
-- In the client app, add items to your cart and click the Pay Now button to start the SDK Runtime process and trigger the initialization methods.
+- Click Initialize SDK in the app.